-4. Based on your observation, what kind of government support or resources do you believe would further enhance the success of women-led startups?
-1. What are common reasons for women entrepreneurs to historically apply for funding less frequently and receive less funding than male entrepreneurs?
+Inventors Based on your observation, what kind of government support or resources do you believe would further enhance the success of women-led startups?
+What are common reasons for women entrepreneurs to historically apply for funding less frequently and receive less funding than male entrepreneurs?
 Is this changing?
-2. What do you see as the biggest challenges and barriers facing women entrepreneurs today, and how do you see investors being able to help overcome these obstacles?
-3. What is the investment process like at your firm?
+What do you see as the biggest challenges and barriers facing women entrepreneurs today, and how do you see investors being able to help overcome these obstacles?
+What is the investment process like at your firm?
 What criteria do you use to select women entrepreneurs and women-led businesses for investment?
-4. What does your firm do to ensure diversity and inclusion in your investment decision-making process?
-5. Are there forms of support that your firm provides outside of financial investment that are especially beneficial for women entrepreneurs? (for example, mentorship, networking, other resources) Economy Location Gender of Inventors 6.
-Have you received any feedback from women entrepreneurs that can help improve your support and investment strategies? intervieweeGender focus of fund 7.
+What does your firm do to ensure diversity and inclusion in your investment decision-making process?
+Are there forms of support that your firm provides outside of financial investment that are especially beneficial for women entrepreneurs? (for example, mentorship, networking, other resources) Have you received any feedback from women entrepreneurs that can help improve your support and investment strategies?
 What do you see as the benefits to promoting and encouraging women to seek and receive funding, on both the micro and macro level?
-Stage of investee Sectoral focus 8.
 Can you share any success stories or case studies of women entrepreneurs you have supported, and what were the key factors in their success?
-Additional questions for funds that invest in both women and men: 1.
 Are there any notable differences between men and women entrepreneurs that apply for funding at your firm?
 What do you think are the reasons for this?
-2. Does your firm have specific initiatives or programs to promote diversity?
+Does your firm have specific initiatives or programs to promote diversity?
 What have been the outcomes of these initiatives?
-3. What challenges have you seen or experienced in promoting diversity in funding?
-How can these challenges be addressed and overcome?
+Economy Location Gender of interviewee Gender focus of fund Stage of investee Sectoral focus this?2.
+Does your firm have specific initiatives or programs to promote diversity?